ACollectionOfAtoms/epa_search/README.md

 ![alt text](http://i.imgur.com/2VSV3Yr.png "The capital of Rhode Island")

-#### Finally we can inspect the facilities with the largest amount of cumulative EPA violations (These include violations of the Clean Air Act, Clean Water Act, and the Resource Conservation and Recovery Act!
+#### Finally we can inspect the facilities with the largest amount of cumulative EPA violations (These include violations of the Clean Air Act, Clean Water Act, and the Resource Conservation and Recovery Act)

 ![alt text](http://i.imgur.com/QhgMCpd.png "Energy Companies tend to be high on the list...")